-It has brick walls, which have been rendered and s tapering inwards as they rise.
-It still has its original first-floor door on SW converted to a window, with its entrance now at the ground floor on east.
+It has brick walls, which have been rendered and tapering inwards as they rise.
+It still has its original first-floor door on SW converted to a window, with its entrance now at the ground floor on the east.

-Two original first-floor openings also retained on SW close to original doorway, but with C20 windows inserted.
+Two original first-floor openings also retained on SW close to the original doorway, but with C20 windows inserted.

 There are four other windows also closely spaced on this side of the tower.
 The interior retains its centre brick pier and brick vaulting at first and ground floors.
-There is a magazine on the east at the ground floor.
+There is a magazine on the east on the ground floor.

 Martello Tower No. 3 was constructed in 1806 on the cliff edge at Folkestone above Copt Point.
 It was used as a Visitor centre up to 2011 but since then has laid idle with its condition deteriorating.